 What Does It Mean To Have Discolored Semen?

-If you notice that your semen is discolored, the color may indicate a health problem.
+If you notice that your semen is discoloured, the colour may indicate a health problem.

 Pink or reddish-brown could mean your prostate is swollen or bleeding, or there may be bleeding or inflammation in the seminal vesicles.
 The seminal vesicles are a pair of glands that help produce a significant liquid part of the semen.
 These are generally treatable conditions.

 Yellow semen may indicate small amounts of urine or unusually high levels of white blood cells in the semen.

 Yellowish green semen could mean you’ve got a prostate infection.

 If you notice that your semen is constantly watery or discolored, tell your primary care doctor or see a urologist.
 If you and your partner have been trying to conceive without success, see a fertility specialist.

 One of the first tests that are done is a semen analysis.
 This does not usually control the health of your sperm and semen.
 The test will verify, among other things:

 - The volume of semen from an ejaculation.

 - Liquefaction time, which is the amount of time it takes for semen to change from a thick gel-like liquid to a more watery liquid consistency.